We tend to think of “doing something for attention” as a bad thing. What if it isn’t?

-You can balance support and self-care by offering only as much support as you can offer freely, and setting boundaries for when you are being asked for more than you are able to give (your irritation here is a clue: learn to pay attention to when irritation rises in order to locate your personal boundaries).
+You can balance support and self-care by offering only as much support as you can offer freely, and setting boundaries for when you are being asked for more than you can give.
+(Your irritation here is a clue: learn to pay attention when irritation rises to locate your personal boundaries).

 What is Negative Attention?

 Negative attention in response to attention-seeking can take many forms.

 Negative attention comes through lecturing, yelling, punishing, or threatening the person asking for attention.
 Our negative responses aren’t always on purpose.
 Often, they are an automatic conditioned response shaped by how others have treated us in our neediest moments.

 Example: Imagine being the parent of a toddler incessantly pulling on your leg in the middle of an important work-from-home meeting: a negative response to the child’s bid for attention could be punishing the child or muting yourself long enough to yell “STOP!”

 Alternatively, when a person of any age is seeking attention, we can respond mindfully and positively.